particle-iot/docs/src/content/tutorials/device-cloud/data-report-tutorial.md

 particle token create --never-expires
 ```

+You will not need to create a token to run the examples below in your browser as it will use your single-sign-on access token.

 ### Sandbox or organization

 You can request a report for your free tier developer sandbox.